King Edward the Confessor was born to King Aethelred the Unready

 gained East Anglia.

 Edward began to withdraw from public life.
 It appears that he left much of the running of the country to his Earls.

 Malcolm Canmore of Scotland began making raids into Northumbria with the aim of enlarging Scotland.

 Harold and Tostig Godwinson defeated Gruffydd ap Llywelyn.
 The welsh ruler fled into the mountains of Snowdonia where he was killed by his enemies.

 The thegns of Northumbria rebelled against Tostig Godwinson’s rule.
 Earl Harold of Wessex was sent to mediate.
 In order to keep the peace he agreed to exile his brother and install Morcar, brother of Edwin of Mercia as Earl.

 Westminster Abbey was consecrated.

 King Edward died.
-He was buried in Westminster Abbey.
 He was succeeded by his brother-in-law, Harold Godwinson